 As a good rule of thumb, 10% percent of your take home salary is a good start.
 The more you can save and invest, the better.
 Frugal and minimalist individuals invest as much as they can, whatever excess money they have over 50% with a few exceptions doing it close to 80%.

 The problem of quarterly dividends or other less frequent payments

-With less frequent dividend income, it is more difficult for retirees as monthly expenses such as rent, utilities, groceries, insurances etc. still come out regularly when one stops working.
+With less frequent dividend income, it is more difficult for retirees as monthly expenses such as rent, utilities, groceries, insurance etc. still come out regularly when one stops working.

-Nowadays with technology this job seems to be a little easier as you can set up reminders on your computer, tablet and smartphones.
+Finally, nowadays with technology this job seems to be a little easier as you can set up reminders on your computer, tablets, and smartphones.